miniflux/website/src/docs/howto.md

 <h2 id="privileged-ports">How to run Miniflux on port 443 or 80 <a class="anchor" href="#privileged-ports" title="Permalink">¶</a></h2>

 Ports less than 1024 are reserved for privileged users.
-If you have installed Miniflux with the RPM or Debian package, systemd run the process as the `miniflux` user.
+If you have installed Miniflux with the RPM or Debian package, no further action is required.
+Systemd runs the process as the `miniflux` user with `CAP_NET_BIND_SERVICE` capability.

-To give Miniflux the ability to bind to privileged ports as a non-root user, add the capability `CAP_NET_BIND_SERVICE` to the binary:
+If you are not using systemd and want to give Miniflux the ability to bind to privileged ports as a non-root user, add the capability `CAP_NET_BIND_SERVICE` to the binary:

 ```bash
 setcap cap_net_bind_service=+ep /usr/bin/miniflux